dustinlyons/nixos-config/README.md

 I'll never experience a day, _sans hardware failure_, where everything is borked and I can't work, thanks to the declarative nature of Nix, the Nix Store, and its update and rollback features.

 I can magically update everything, everywhere, by typing `nix flake update; nixos-rebuild switch`.

 Done.

 It's great.

-I do this frequently, _because it's so damn cheap_, but mainly I get to leverage the work from _hundreds_ of people, all merging PRs in harmony to maintain a set of software that's highly secure, efficient, and workable.
+I do this frequently, _because it's so damn cheap_, but mainly I get to leverage the work from _hundreds_ of people, all contributing pull requests in harmony to maintain a global set of software that's highly secure, efficient, and workable.

 Sometimes I go to update, and the build fails.
 That's okay.
 Nix doesn't apply the update to your machine until everything works.